bryan-melanson/blog/src/articles/microcorruption-06-whitehorse.md

 ## Long Passwords

-Password prompts you to enter between 8 and 16 characters, but you are able overflow the buffer from 0x3864-0x3894.
+Password prompts you to enter between 8 and 16 characters, but you are able to overflow the buffer from 0x3864-0x3894.

-Let's use an input that's easy for indexing byte locations: `0102030405060708090A0B0C0D0E0F101112131415161718191A1B1C1D1E1F`
+Let's use an input that's easy for indexing byte locations:
+`0102030405060708090A0B0C0D0E0F101112131415161718191A1B1C1D1E1F`

 This causes an `insn address unaligned` error, so we'll want to find where a returned value is getting overwritten to an unexpected address.

 ## `<main>`